MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/get-started/java/android.md

 Read more about [Java integration with Xamarin.Android](~/android/platform/java-integration/index.md).

-## Multiple Assemblies
+## Multiple assemblies

 Embedding a single assembly is straightforward; however, it is much more likely you will have more than one C# assembly.
 Many times you will have dependencies on NuGet packages such as the Android support libraries or Google Play Services that further complicate things.

-This causes a dilemma, since Embeddinator needs to include many types of files into the final AAR such as:
+This causes a dilemma, since .NET Embedding needs to include many types of files into the final AAR such as:

 * Android assets
 * Android resources
 * Android native libraries